Qorvo/qpg-openthread/gp712/doc/README.md

 **Note:** both the above command will always build both the *FTD* and *MTD* executable.
 But it is unnecessary for a *MTD* device to support e.g. the *Commissioner* role or the DHCP server functionality.

-## Running Thread
+## Programming the GP712

 Programming the executable, means just copying it to a RPi and making sure it is executable.

     chmod +x gp712-ot-cli-ftd.elf

 To run it, one first has to make sure the kernel drivers are loaded and have a communications channel with the `*.elf`.
-Instructions for this come with the GP712 development kit.
+Instructions for this come with the GP712 Development Kit.

-### Interacting with the Thread Network through the CLI
+## Interacting with the Thread Network through the CLI

 Run the executable

     ./gp712-ot-cli-ftd.elf

-This should launch the CLI client.
+This launches the CLI client.

 Validating the Thread operation can be done by running the scenarios [here](../../general/thread_validation.md).